hardik05/winafl-powermopt/README.md

-  -o dir        - output directory for fuzzer findings -D dir        - directory containing DynamoRIO binaries (drrun, drconfig) -p            - persist DynamoRIO cache across target process restarts -t msec       - timeout for each run
+  -o dir        - output directory for fuzzer findings -D dir        - directory containing DynamoRIO binaries (drrun, drconfig) -p            - persist DynamoRIO cache across target process restarts -w winafl     - Path to winafl.dll
+  -P            - use Intel PT tracing mode
+  -Y            - enable the static instrumentation mode -f file       - location read by the fuzzed program (stdin) -c cpu        - the CPU to run the fuzzed program
+  -d            - quick & dirty mode (skips deterministic steps) -n            - fuzz without instrumentation (dumb mode) -T text       - text banner to show on the screen
+  -C            - crash exploration mode (the peruvian rabbit thing) -l path       - a path to user-defined DLL for custom test cases processing -t msec       - timeout for each run
   -I msec       - timeout for process initialization and first run -f file       - location read by the fuzzed program -M \\ -S id   - distributed mode
   -x dir        - optional fuzzer dictionary
-  -m limit      - memory limit for the target process -F            - power scheuler(this is from AFLFast) - fast (default), coe, explore, lin, quad, or exploit -L            - This is from mOpt-AFL, time to enter pacemaker fuzzing mode.
+  -m limit      - memory limit for the target process -F schedule   - power scheuler(this is from AFLFast) - fast (default), coe, explore, lin, quad, or exploit -L            - This is from mOpt-AFL, time to enter pacemaker fuzzing mode.
 ```
 ## F and L options are for powerscheule and mopt mutators respectivly.